JiscMonitor/monitor-uk/docs/system/DATA_MODELS.md

 * PublicAPCs can have as many owners as is necessary - each APC record in the PublicAPC may be "owned" by a different user.

-* Enhancements do not have owners, as they are created internally by the system (i.e. no external user can cause an Enhancement to come into existence)*[]:
+* Enhancements do not have owners, as they are created internally by the system (i.e. no external user can cause an Enhancement to come into existence)

 ## General Structure